tuantran1295/fastapi-react-employee-management/README.md

 `POST /employees/import` and `GET /employees/export` both use the same CSV schema:

-- Header row (order not important):
+**Header row** (order not important):
 ```text
 id,first_name,last_name,department,position,location,status,company
 ```

-- For imports:
+**For imports:**
-  - Only `first_name` and `last_name` are required; others are optional.
+- Only `first_name` and `last_name` are required; others are optional
-  - `status` defaults to `Active` when omitted.
+- `status` defaults to `Active` when omitted
-  - `id` is ignored; the service assigns a fresh, unique id per import row.
+- `id` is ignored; the service assigns a fresh, unique id per import row

-- For exports:
+**For exports:**
-  - All columns above are populated; missing values are rendered as empty strings.
+- All columns above are populated; missing values are rendered as empty strings

+---

+## Development Notes

+- The backend uses **SQLite** for simplicity, but the architecture supports easy migration to PostgreSQL/MySQL
+- Rate limiting is implemented using only the Python standard library (no external dependencies)
+- The frontend uses a service layer pattern to centralize all API calls
+- Components are separated for reusability and maintainability
+- The project structure follows clean architecture principles with clear separation of concerns

+---

+## Possible Extensions

+- Add update/delete endpoints for employees
+- Implement authentication and authorization
+- Add more comprehensive validation
+- Extend tests to cover more edge cases
+- Add frontend unit tests
+- Implement real-time updates with WebSockets
+- Add employee detail view/edit page